 The two became fast friends and continued to collaborate as long as life allowed.

-While -rock fusion was still growing louder than ever, this outing kept the electricity without the volume.
+While jazz-rock fusion was still growing louder than ever, this outing kept the electricity without the volume.
 It’s plenty bright and vibrant, but the energy of their interplay makes a subtle splash rather than a giant wave.

 This bigger and more colorful splash was recorded before the Metheny session but not released until several months later.